Children's community physiotherapy

 The amount, frequency and type of therapy assessment and intervention is based on each child’s strengths, difficulties and needs.
 The need for ongoing intervention is regularly reviewed with the parents, child or young person.

 Referrals are received in writing either on the Children’s Community Physiotherapy referral form, by letter outlining the child/young person's difficulties or via an external organisation's own referral form.
+This can be posted or emailed to the team.

 Referrals should be sent to: